-We seek to provide transformative, justice-centered approaches to climate change and environmental equity, in a forum that empowers individuals and communities to be bold witnesses and leaders in their communities.
+We provide transformative, justice-centered approaches to climate change and environmental equity, in a forum that empowers individuals and communities to be bold witnesses and leaders in their communities.

-We do this by providing learning opportunities, transformative experiences, and leadership development to youth and adults, many of whom then sow those seeds in their communities.
-By continuing sustainable practices they have learned at the Center, they activate important sustainable changes in their home settings as well.
+We provide learning opportunities, transformative experiences, and leadership development to youth and adults, many of whom then sow those seeds in their communities.
 We are growing a movement of leaders who understand their role as stewards of the earth, who will help to create a just and sustainable future.

 Housed at Silver Lake Conference Center, an Outdoor Ministry of the Connecticut Conference in Sharon, CT, the Environmental Justice Center is a resource to the Northeast region on-site and with "on the road" programs.